francois-le-ko4la/LinuxTutorial/HowTo : Install Ubuntu 16.04 on Intel NUC.md

 sudo apt-get install kodi
 ```
 >
-> we talk about kodi but we think that Plex is better
+> We talk about kodi but we think that Plex is better
 >

 ### Plex